-Vlychada Beach is on the southern coast of the island, thirteen kilometers away from Fira.
+Vlychada Beach is on the southern coast of the island, 13 kilometers (8 miles) away from Fira.

 On the beach, you can also visit the Tomato Industrial Museum if you’re interested.
 There are also taverns where you can enjoy the local cuisine.

-It’s a very calm beach, surrounded by reddish rocks which form a crescent, preventing huge winds from ruining a tranquil day on the beach.
+It’s a very calm beach, surrounded by reddish rocks that form a crescent, preventing huge winds from ruining a tranquil day on the beach.

-Although the local residents are usually the ones visiting the beach, there are also some tourists who sometimes visit as well, so you wouldn’t completely stand out if you were to go on down to Pori Beach.
+Although the residents are usually the ones visiting the beach, some tourists sometimes visit as well, so you wouldn’t completely stand out if you were to go down to Pori Beach.

 It’s also a great opportunity to become acquainted with the locals and feel more like you’re part of the area and less like an outsider.

-The distance between Fira and Pori Beach is 10 kilometers, and you can get there by bike or car.
+The distance between Fira and Pori Beach is 10 kilometers (6 miles), and you can get there by bike or car.

 This beach is one of the most “popularly unpopular” in Santorini.
 Why?